rlg2161/friendsAPI/README.md

 be mocked.
 This helps to ensure that unit tests run quickly and that your test suite will not fail do to an issue out of your control (ex: test database is down).

-For this particular application, I do not believe there is all that much to test as is.
+For this particular application, I do not believe there is all that much to unit test as is.
 Baseline postgres functionality is well documented and maintained in the official postgres package `pg` -- it would not be beneficial for us to write our own tests wrapping the connection pool to ensure that it works for example.